soficis/Slowverb/README.md

 A: MP3, WAV, AAC, FLAC, OGG, and most common audio formats.

 **Q: Where are my exported files saved?**
 A: By default, exports go to your Documents/Slowverb folder.
-You can change this in the Export screen.
+You can change this in the Export screen
 ---

-Made with ❤️ by the Slowverb Team
+## 📜 License

+This project is licensed under the **GNU General Public License v3.0** (GPLv3) - see the [LICENSE](LICENSE) file for details.

+### FFmpeg Attribution & Compliance

+This software uses libraries from the [FFmpeg](https://ffmpeg.org) project under the [LGPLv2.1](http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html).

+- **FFmpeg Source Code:** The exact source code for the FFmpeg build used in this project can be downloaded from: [Link to your source/fork or upstream if unmodified] (e.g., <https://ffmpeg.org/download.html>)
+- **Modifications:** No modifications were made to the FFmpeg source code.
+- **Ownership:** This project does NOT own FFmpeg.
+FFmpeg is a trademark of Fabrice Bellard, originator of the FFmpeg project.

+Note: Since this project links to FFmpeg libraries (via dynamic linking or command line execution), and is licensed under GPLv3, it is fully compatible with FFmpeg's licensing terms.